ceu-lang/pico-ceu/examples/race/README.md

 ## Creating a Car procedure abstraction
 We can also enclose the car in a code/await abstraction.
 Even don't having multiple cars in our application, we can take advantage from a procedure abstraction enclosing all behaviour related to the car in a single place.

 The Car procedure abstration has some similarities with the Pixel.
-The code bellow also have the definition of the integer variables x and y, in this case carring the default values of the car and an "every" loop that enclose the clean, update and draw code, but in this case the "every" runs every time a keyboard key is pressed by the user.
+The code below also have the definition of the integer variables x and y, in this case carring the default values of the car and an "every" loop that enclose the clean, update and draw code, but in this case the "every" runs every time a keyboard key is pressed by the user.
 The pressed key is stored in the integer variable ```key```, that is initiated with an empty value (```_```).

 In the UPDATE, we check if the pressed key was the arrow left or the arrow right.
 All other keyboard keys are irrelevant to our application.
 If the user clicks a left key, the car should move left, so the x position is decremented.
 If the right key is clicked, the x position is incremented.
 The "ifs" in lines 14 and 18 ensures that the car do not move off the screen.
 Finally, as we did in the Pixel procedure, the x and y variables are used in the DRAW section to draw an updated graphic, in this case a rectangle.